Cheesy Bacon Savory Oatmeal

 Divide oatmeal between two bowls.
 Sprinkle with cheddar cheese and crispy bacon.
 Top each bowl with an over-easy egg and fresh chives.

-This oatmeal is pretty quick to make (it’s fine to use rolled oats instead of steel cut).
+These bacon oats are pretty quick to make (it’s fine to use rolled oats instead of steel cut).
 The key is to build some layers of flavor.

 The first layer is bacon!
 Start with thick bacon and chop it up and place it in a cold pot.
 You’ll cook everything except the egg in this one pot.